goldexrobot/core.integration.ui/README.md

 ## UI

-Goldex Robot terminal displays customer UI on the screen.
+Goldex Robot displays customer UI on the screen.
 UI is an HTML SPA (single page application) and is served locally.

-The robot exposes an API that allows a developer to access the hardware, interact with a business backend, etc.
+Locally the machine exposes an API that allows to utilize hardware of the machine, interact with a business backend, etc.

-UI files must contain `index.html` and `ui-config.yaml`.
-Index is an entry point for the UI.
-Config file contains a settings for the UI (see below).
+UI package must contain `index.html` and `manifest.yaml`.
+Index is an entry point for the UI and a manifest file contains settings for the UI (see below).

 WebKit engine is used to serve HTML.
 There are some limitations:

-- The terminal has a touchscreen, so please keep in mind double-taps and mis-taps.
-See details below;
+- The machine has a touchscreen, so please keep in mind double-taps and mis-taps (details below);
-- Utilize all the required resources locally, i.e. JS, CSS, icons, etc., except videos;
+- Provide all required resources locally, i.e. JS, CSS, icons, etc.;
-- Do not embed huge resources like video into the UI package, use resources downloading instead (see below);
+- Do not embed huge resources like video into the UI package;
 - Do not use transparent video;
-- Browser database is unavailable, use local storage instead;
-- PDF rendering is not supported;
 - WebGL **might** be available;
 - Java is not available;
+- Browser cache is available (don't forget about CORS);

 ---

 ## API

-API is served locally on the terminal.
-It exposes **methods** to control the terminal from the UI and sends **events** to notify the UI (for instance, optional hardware could send events).
+API is served along with UI HTML - localhost.
+It exposes **methods** to control the terminal from the UI and sends **events** to notify the UI.

 API is a [JSONRPC 2](https://www.jsonrpc.org/specification) API over [Websocket](https://en.wikipedia.org/wiki/WebSocket) connection (`http://localhost:80/ws`).